 Original article by Louis Bignami.
 Courtesy of www.FineFishing.com

 The musky carries a fearsome reputation for fickleness.
-But Jim Saric, editor of Musky Hunter magazine (muskyhunter.com) and host of The Musky Hunter on TV, says the way to overcome this tendency is to finish every retrieve with the figure eight.
+But Jim Saric, editor of Musky Hunter magazine (muskyhunter.com) and host of The Musky Hunter on TV, gives some excellent freshwater fishing tips and says the way to overcome this tendency is to finish every retrieve with the figure eight.

 "Muskies, like pike, will follow a lure, but they’re not nearly as aggressive," Saric says.
 Essentially, the figure eight is a final enticement performed by the angler just before lifting the lure out of the water for another cast.
 To help visualize the concept, think of a roller coaster.
 As you move the lure from side to side, it also moves up and down.
 That 3-D action can really turn on a fish.

 "You don’t want a lot of line out because you’ll lose control of the lure," Saric says.
 "Also, be sure to maintain lure speed throughout the maneuver.
 If you slow down as you make a turn, the blade will stop turning and a fish will lose interest."
 Saric emphasizes that you should perform the figure eight on each cast.
 It needs to become routine so you do it properly every time.

 "I’ve seen fish wiggle their tails and flare their gills near the boat, and you can’t help but think Here it comes!" he says.
 "And what happens is an angler may stop to look at the fish."
 Big mistake, as the loss of lure action causes the muskie to turn away.